 Jackson developed an interest in alternative models of therapy while pursuing his undergraduate degree in psychology at New College of Florida.
 Then, he sharpened his wilderness skills while serving with the Student Conservation Association’s Idaho Corps building trails and managing invasive plant species in the vast Salmon-Challis National Forest.

-Jackson’s strengths are his high levels of positive energy and humor he brings to the teams he works with.
-These traits help him build relationship and motivate the students and guides he works with.
+Previously, as an Open Sky senior guide, Jackson found it a privilege to be part of each therapeutic journey.
+He also finds it deeply rewarding to see the results of the work unfold throughout the weeks and months of a student’s stay.
+His high levels of positive energy and humor helped him build relationship and motivate the students and guides he worked with.
 He strongly believes in the transformative power of a positive attitude and works hard to role model self-control and emotional resilience in the field.

 During his time off you can find Jackson hiking and biking in the mountains near Durango or playing music with friends.